 The Medieval Hall is the oldest part of Crook Hall.
 It has a very rich history, and has been significant to a number of families who have lived here over the years.
 In 1217 the hall was passed on to Peter Del Croke and it is due to his ownership that Crook Hall got it’s name.

 Peter Del Croke died in 1320, passing Crook Hall on to his son Peter.
 Peter Del Croke (the younger) lived there with his family until his death in 1343 and then passed it down to his son Richard.
 It was during his tenancy that John De Coupland visited.

 John De Coupland

 In 1657 Crook Hall was bought by Christopher Mickleton, who then passed it to James and Francis as a wedding gift.
-It was the Mickletons who built the Jacobean mansion, with it’s typically symmetrical façade, to the west of the medieval hall in around 1671.
+It was the Mickletons who built the Jacobean manor house, with its typically symmetrical façade, to the west of the Medieval Hall in 1671.
 They carved their initials above the main door leading into the screens passage, reading

 16 I F 71

-You can still faintly see these marking today, along with various carvings on and around the door which are believed to be symbols to keep away evil spirits.
+These faint markings can still be seen today if you look very carefully.
+Other carvings on and around the door are believed to be symbols to keep evil spirits away.

 In 1720 it was John Mickleton who had to sell Crook Hall to settle his debts, and he was buried in Durham Cathedral in 1721.

 In 1736 Crook Hall was bought by the Hopper family of Shincliffe.
 It was the Hoppers who extended the hall further, adding the Georgian west wing to the house.